paulcheeba/window-controls-next/README.md

 <img width="805" height="44" alt="image" src="https://github.com/user-attachments/assets/19cd7f53-4f20-4e3d-8917-0b85c2166f8e" />

 ### Quick view on hover
-Hover your mouse over a nminimized window tab for a quick view of the sheet without reopening it.
+Hover your mouse over a minimized window tab for a quick view of the sheet without reopening it.

 ### Remember Pinned Windows
 When enabled, pinned sheets are remembered by Document UUID and restored on next load.